Hizoul/resub-persist/README.md

 I was missing an equivalent of `redux-persist` for `resub` so this is something that accomplishes the most basic part of `redux-persist`.
 Saving parts of a store to a localStorage-compatible API and rehydrating from there to store.

 # Changelog
+## 1.2.2
+- Upgrade resub to 0.1.0 and also other dev dependencies

 ## 1.2.1
 - Fix lowercase typo in filename import
 ## 1.2.0